Calcium and Sodium Channel Modulators

 Addressing these attractive targets for pain intervention, Zalicus has utilized its considerable expertise in Ion channels to design, characterize and develop novel, orally available agents that modulate the physiological functioning of NaV1.7 and NaV1.8 channels.
 The goal is to specifically target the increased firing and hypersensitivity in peripheral and spinal cord neurons that express NaV1.7 and NaV1.8 and that are associated with chronic inflammatory and neuropathic pain.

 Representing the considerable progress that Zalicus has made to date, a pipeline of preclinical agents shown to affect NaV1.7 and NaV1.8 channels has been generated and is being studied as part of our collaboration with Hydra Biosciences.
 A number of these new compounds have been found to both reduce the excitability of neurons and to reverse pain hypersensitivity in animal models of acute and neuropathic pain.
 Zalicus hopes that targeting sodium channels in the peripheral and central nociceptive signaling pathways through a unique mechanism of action will lead to novel classes of safe and effective pain therapeutics.

-Zalicus believes that the targeting of selective sodium channels complements the existing N-type and T-type calcium channel pain programs.
+Zalicus believes that the targeting of selective sodium channels complements the existing T-type calcium channel pain program.